sabinpark/ECE382_Lab3/README.md

 ```

 After moving the box up (decrementing), if the new Y value was greater than or equal to 0, then the box would remain where it is at.
 Otherwise, it would mean the box is below the value of 0 (meaning that the box is above the screen), and set the box's Y value to 0.
 The same idea was used for DOWN, LEFT, and RIGHT.

+Using the required functionality code, I created a subroutine called *drawBox*.
+As the name implies, *drawBox* draws a box using 8 iterations of drawing 1 pixel wide bars.

+### Debugging
+Initially, I had trouble with setting the position of the bar.
+I did not realize that R12 and R13 were used for multiple purposes and ended up spending quite some time trying to set the position of my image in various places.
+Aside from that initial trouble, I ended up completing the lab without too much trouble.

 ## Documentation